 Fortunately, they’d asked at the outset, “How could we have a multipurpose creative space that you can stretch the boundaries of?” says homeowner Chris McPhee.
 The expansive desk with a removable computer monitor did the trick.

 “We wanted a built-in look at an affordable price,” says Clear Interior Design’s Serina Fraser.
-So she and her colleague Rebecca James blended rich red oak with light-toned Besta storage units from Ikea.
-Sheshko Construction put it all together.
+She called on Sheshko Construction to create the custom red oak millwork.

 Originally an unused dining room, the home office is also equipped with a lounging nook and a sliding door for privacy.